wmeints/effective-llm-applications/manuscript/10-intelligent-request-routing-workflows.md

 The process's layout is similar to what we've seen before.
 We can start the process from an input event, providing it with a prompt.
 The input data is routed to the routing step we built.
 From the routing step, we then use the `OnEvent` method to route the prompt to the correct step based on the event raised by the routing step.

-## Things to consider when using intelligent request routing
+## Considerations for using intelligent request routing

 If you're planning on using multiple language models in chat scenarios, you'll need a slightly different approach from what we discussed in this chapter.
 Typical chat scenarios feature streaming responses to provide a better experience for the application's users, which invalidates using a workflow for chat scenarios.